-Insert the vehicle key of the transmitter into the key lock cylinder located on the outside of the driver door and turn the key to the unlock position five times within 10 seconds.
+Remove the key lock cylinder cap.
+See Door Locks on page 2-10.
+Then insert the vehicle key into the key lock cylinder on the driver door handle and turn the key, counterclockwise, to the unlock position five times within 10 seconds.

 The Driver Information Center (DIC) displays REMOTE LEARN PENDING, PLEASE WAIT.

-Wait for 10 minutes until the DIC displays PRESS ENGINE START BUTTON TO LEARN and then press the ignition.
+Wait for 10 minutes until the DIC displays PRESS ENGINE START BUTTON TO LEARN and then press the ENGINE START/STOP button.

-The DIC displays will again show REMOTE LEARN PENDING, PLEASE WAIT.
+The DIC displays will again show REMOTE LEARN PENDING.
+PLEASE WAIT.

-3. Repeat Step 2 two additional times.
+Repeat Step 2 two additional times.
 After the third time, all previously known transmitters will no longer work with the vehicle.
 Remaining transmitters can be relearned during the next steps.

-The DIC display should now show READY FOR REMOTE #1.
+The DIC display should now show READY FOR REMOTE # 1.

-- 4. Place the new transmitter into the transmitter pocket inside the armrest storage area. - 5.
-Press the ENGINE START/ STOP button.
-When the transmitter is learned the DIC will show that it is ready to program the next transmitter. - 6.
-Remove the transmitter from the transmitter pocket and press a.
+- Place the new transmitter into the transmitter pocket.
+The transmitter pocket is inside the center console storage area. - Press the ENGINE START/ STOP button.
+When the transmitter is learned the DIC will show that it is ready to program the next transmitter.

+6 Remove the transmitter from the transmitter pocket and press a.